aglushkov/serega/README.md

 PostSerializer.new(except: "user(username,email)").to_h(post)
 PostSerializer.new(with: "user(email)").to_h(post)

-# Modifiers can still be provided old way with nested hashes or arrays.
+# Modifiers can still be provided old way using nested hashes or arrays.
 PostSerializer.new(with: {user: %i[email, username]}).to_h(post)
 ```